nel0x/personal-website/content/donate.md

 title= "Crypto Gifts"
 +++

-I entirely moved to using only cryptocurrency online because it is more in line with my principles of free software, freedom generally and self-custodianship.
-That said, I don't longer accept donations via normie platforms for the time being.
+I entirely moved to using only cryptocurrency for donations as it is more in line with my principles of free software, freedom generally and self-custodianship.

-I can just recommend everyone to switch over to using Monero for transacting value digitally.
-Thank you!
+That said, all my work is free from corporate interest by being user funded.
+Thank you so much!

+Scan the QR code or use the wallet address below.

 ## XMR Wallet Adress: